Chesapeake and Ohio Canal

-The canalway is now maintained as the Chesapeake and Ohio Canal National Historical Park, with a trail that follows the old towpath.
+The canal is now maintained as the Chesapeake and Ohio Canal National Historical Park, with a trail that follows the old towpath.

 History

 Early river projects

 After the American Revolutionary War, George Washington was the chief advocate of using waterways to connect the Eastern Seaboard to the Great Lakes and the Ohio River, which flows into the Mississippi River and ultimately to the Gulf of Mexico at New Orleans.
 In 1785, Washington founded the Potowmack Company to improve the navigability of the Potomac River.
-His company built five skirting canals around the major falls: Little Falls (later incorporated in the C&O Canal), Great Falls in Virginia, Seneca Falls (opposite Violette's lock), Payne's Falls of the Shenandoah, and House's Falls near Harpers Ferry.
+His company built five skirting canals around the major falls: Little Falls, which was later incorporated in the C&O Canal, Great Falls in Virginia, Seneca Falls opposite Violette's lock, Payne's Falls of the Shenandoah, and House's Falls near Harpers Ferry.
 These canals allowed an easy downstream float; upstream journeys, propelled by pole, were harder.

 Several kinds of watercraft were used on the Patowmack Canal and in the Potomac River.
 Gondolas were 60 by 10 ft log rafts, usually sold at journey's end for their wood by their owners, who returned upstream on foot.
 Sharpers were flat-bottomed boats, 60 by 7 ft, usable only on high-water days, about 45 days per year.

 Construction

 Planning

 The Erie Canal, built between 1817 and 1825, threatened traders south of New York City, who began to seek their own transportation infrastructure to link the burgeoning areas west of the Appalachian Mountains to mid-Atlantic markets and ports.
-As early as 1820, plans were being laid for a canal to link the Ohio River and Chesapeake Bay.
+In 1820, plans began being made for a canal to link the Ohio River and Chesapeake Bay.

 In early March 1825, President James Monroe signed the bill chartering the construction of the C&O Canal as one of the last acts of his presidency.
 The plan was to build it in two sections, the eastern section from the tidewater of Washington, D.C., to Cumberland, Maryland; and the western section over the Allegheny Mountains to the Ohio River or one of its tributaries.
 Free from taxation, the canal company was required to have 100 mi in use in five years, and to complete the canal in 12 years.
 The canal was engineered to have a 2 mph water current, supplying the canal and assisting mules pulling boats downstream.

 The eastern section was the only part to be completed.

 On October 23, 1826, the engineers submitted the study, presenting the proposed canal route in three sections.
 The eastern section comprised Georgetown to Cumberland; the middle section, Cumberland (going up Wills Creek to Hyndman then across the Sand Patch Grade crossing the Eastern Continental Divide to Garrett) to the confluence of the Casselman River and the Youghiogheny River; and the western section from there to Pittsburgh.